fmrchallenge/fmrbenchmark-website/README.md

-Anything that is original site content, and thus not covered by the aforementioned copyrights, is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
-To get a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+Anything that is original site content, and thus not covered by the aforementioned copyrights, is released under the Creative Commons Attribution 4.0 International License.
+To get a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.